-List the Program List the purpose of List the specific data Describe the method Office or IT System the information element types such as of transmittal information is being shared PII/PHI that are shared/received with /received with the shared/received with specified program the Program Office or office or IT system IT system Enterprise VistA Information is Enterprise VistA will Information is collected from and transmit demographic electronically shared with Enterprise data (Name, SSN, received from and VistA for the purpose DOB) to the system. transmitted to of planning and The system will Enterprise VistA via managing the transmit clinical data HL7 on the secure provision of health (Presenting health VA network (using care services. issues, Health Factors, CPRS to interface radiology reports, with Enterprise VistA diagnosis codes) to using HL7).
-Enterprise VistA in the form of clinical care notes (Text integration utility, TIU notes).
+List the Program Office or IT System information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program Office or IT system Describe the method of transmittal Veterans Health Administration Enterprise VistA Information is collected from and shared with Enterprise VistA for the purpose of planning and managing the provision of health care services.
+Enterprise VistA will transmit demographic data (Name, SSN, DOB) to the system.
+The system will transmit clinical data (Presenting health issues, Health Factors, radiology reports, diagnosis codes) to Enterprise VistA in the form of clinical care notes (Text integration utility, TIU notes).
+Information is electronically received from and transmitted to Enterprise VistA via HL7 on the secure VA network (using CPRS to interface with Enterprise VistA using HL7).